Skip to Content

 At a glance, hydro dipping may seem too easy.
 However, you need to remember that hydro dipping is a process and requires practice for amazing results.
 You may need to experiment with different paints to determine which one works well for you.

-The ideal spray paint to use for hydro dipping should be durable, flexible, and produces good-looking results.
+The ideal spray paint to use for hydro dipping should be durable, flexible, and produce good-looking results.
 It should also be comfortable on the hands and doesn’t produce a strong and harmful odor.

 Always remember to wear gloves and masks when using spray paints with aerosols.
 Hydro dipping is a fun process that doesn’t require too much effort.
 It simply requires that you follow instructions and keep practicing.